-The inputs at PORT, CNT, and BUFR must be the same in both the UDP client and the UDP server it is to communicate with.
+The inputs at PORT, SIZE, READ, and BUFR must be the same in both the UDP client and the UDP server it is to communicate with.

-Due to UDP packet size, up to 512 bytes of data may be transferred per use of this function block.
-As a result, CNT must be less than or equal to 512.
-If any of the TCP benefits are required or if more than 512 bytes must be transferred per message, use the E_TCPSVR (for the server) and E_TCPCL (for the client) function blocks.
+Due to UDP packet size of 512 bytes, up to 508 bytes of data may be transferred per use of this function block.
+Four bytes are used for the client/server protocol header as shown below.
+As a result, SIZE must be less than or equal to 512.